Iran-backed militias announce ‘conditional’ cease-fire against U.S. in Iraq

-The Trump administration has responded by threatening to shutter the U.S. Embassy in Baghdad, a move that Iraqi officials say will accelerate Iran’s ascendance in a tug of war that the two countries have fought over Iraq since the 2003 U.S.-led invasion.
+The Trump administration has responded by threatening to shutter the U.S. Embassy in Baghdad, a move that Iraqi officials say will accelerate Iran’s ascent in the tug of war that the two countries have fought over Iraq since the 2003 U.S.-led invasion.

 Mohammed Mohie, a spokesman for the Iran-backed Kataib Hezbollah group, said Sunday that attacks would halt while the militias waited for the U.S.-led coalition to detail its timeline for full withdrawal.
-“But this truce is conditional, and the condition is that we will accept their retreat,” he said, without providing a timeline for the process.
+“But this truce is conditional, and the condition is that we will accept their retreat,” he said.
+He did not provide a timeline for the process.

 Mohie said he spoke on behalf of the Iraqi Resistance Coordination Commission, a new body that announced itself with a similar statement Saturday.
 Neither Mohie’s comments nor the statement appeared to have come in consultation with the U.S.-backed force to which it referred.